dnos29/node-tools/readme.md

 // Remote filter, Sort by name books
 7. Download as csv => import_files.
 8. Run csv-read-create-new.js
+// if upload books for February 2021.
+The file name of import_files and upload_file will be 202101.
+// Images name will include 2021/01 but Tags will include sach-thang-02-2021
 9. Replace all 500,000đ => 500\,000đ
 10. Upload images
 11. Upload files